VACAVILLE-ELMIRA CEMETERY DISTRICT RULES AND REGULATIONS

 An American Flag, 11 1⁄2″ X 16 1⁄2″ maximum size, may be placed in existing vases for Memorial Day, Veteran’s Day, Fourth of July and Flag Day ONLY.
 Flags may be placed two (2) days prior until two (2) days after holiday.
 Flags flown on plots at any other time of year other than these special holidays will be picked up by Cemetery personnel.

-NO roller blades, or skateboards may be ridden on Cemetery grounds.
-Alcoholic beverages or illegal substances are not permitted in the Cemetery.
 Check with the Cemetery office first if you are in question of any of the above rules.

 THE BOARD OF TRUSTEES THANKS YOU FOR YOUR COOPERATION